 Unlike adjectives, adverbs do not modify nouns.

-Incorrect: That woman has a beautifully daughter.
+- Incorrect: That woman has a beautifully daughter.
 (Adverb)

-Incorrect: He found the exam quite hardly.
+- Incorrect: He found the exam quite hardly.
 (Adverb)

-She found the work quite hard.
+Correct: He found the exam quite hard.
 (Adjective)